FabioCaffarello/labdata-tcc/libs/golang/ddd/usecases/schema-vault/README.md

 - **ListAllByServiceAndSourceSchemaUseCase**: List all schemas by service and source.
 - **ListAllByServiceAndSourceAndProviderSchemaUseCase**: List all schemas by service, source, and provider.
 - **ListAllBySourceSchemaUseCase**: List all schemas by source.
+- **ListOneByServiceAndSourceAndProviderAndSchemaTypeSchemaUseCase**: List one schema by service, source, provider and schema type.
+- **ValidateJsonSchema**: Valids a data structure with a registered schema.

 ## Errors